Arch Setup Guide

 Arch Linux

-Arch Linux is the preferred distro and the only one that is currently supported.
+Arch Linux is the preferred distro and the only one that is directly supported by asusctl maintainers.

 If you own a ROG Ally or ROG Ally X ChimeraOS might be a good choice.

-Read the Intro guide first to avoid bad surprises.
+Read the Intro guide first to avoid bad surprises, especially if you plan to remove windows entirely.

 Installation